CodeRSTech/algorithms/Computer Science/Algorithms/Branch and Bound/Topological Sort/index.md

 A `topological sort` or
-`topological ordering` of a Directed Acyclic Graph (DAG) is a linear ordering of its vertices such that, for every directed edge $u \to v$ from vertex $u$ to $v$,
+`topological ordering` of a Directed Acyclic Graph (DAG) is a linear ordering of its vertices such that, for every directed edge $u \to v$,
 $u$ comes before $v$ in the ordering.

-For instance, the vertices of the graph may represent tasks to be performed, and the edges may represent constraints that one task must be performed before another; in this application, a topological ordering is just a valid sequence for the tasks.
+>For instance, the *vertices* of the graph may represent tasks to be performed, and the *edges* may represent constraints that one task must be performed before another; in this application, a topological ordering is just a valid sequence for the tasks.

-A topological ordering is possible if and only if the graph has no directed cycles, that is, if it is a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG).
+A topological ordering is possible $iff$ the graph has no directed cycles, that is, if it is a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG).
 Any DAG has at least one topological ordering, and algorithms are known for constructing a topological ordering of any DAG in linear time.

 ![Directed Acyclic Graph](https://upload.wikimedia.org/wikipedia/commons/c/c6/Topological_Ordering.svg){: .invert-img }
-*Figure 1: A Directed Acyclic Graph showing a valid topological ordering.*
-{: .image-caption }

-A topological ordering of a directed acyclic graph: every edge goes from earlier in the ordering (upper left) to later in the ordering (lower right).
+*A topological ordering of a directed acyclic graph: every edge goes from earlier in the ordering (upper left) to later in the ordering (lower right).
-A directed graph is acyclic if and only if it has a topological ordering.
+A directed graph is acyclic if and only if it has a topological ordering.*{: .image-caption }

 ## Examples